 Paul Catanese (b.
-1975) is a hybrid media artist, Associate Chair and Associate Professor in the Art & Art History Department at Columbia College Chicago, Director of the Interdisciplinary Arts & Media MFA Program, and President Emeritus of the New Media Caucus, a College Art Association Affiliate Society.
+1975) is a hybrid media artist, Author, Associate Professor in the Art & Art History Department at Columbia College Chicago, Director of the Interdisciplinary Arts & Media MFA Program, and President Emeritus of the New Media Caucus, a College Art Association Affiliate Society.
 He earned his MFA from the School of the Art Institute of Chicago (SAIC) in 2000 in Art and Technology Studies.
 Prior to his faculty appointment at Columbia College Chicago, Catanese was an Assistant Professor of New Media at San Francisco State University (SFSU) from 2003-2008; he has also taught at SAIC, Harold Washington College and the Museum of Contemporary Art in Chicago.